Li-SNN/SR-MDA/README.md

 # SR-MDA
-Please complete the environment configuration before running the code, and then modify the dataset and configuration file paths.
-Due to GitHub restrictions, weight files cannot be uploaded.
-If you need weight files, please contact the author. liyahui@henu.edu.cn
+After completing the environment configuration, you can directly run the code by modifying the path.
+Please note that the best accuracy can only be achieved after 1000 epochs.If you have any questions, please contact us：liyahui@henu.edu.cn
+Li Y, Liu Y, He H, et al. Small sample hyperspectral image classification based on spiking re-parameterization and multi-discriminator adversarial[J].
+Neurocomputing, 2025: 131165.